 The potential degree of damage to a receptor (see above), and/or the degree of consequences, that could arise in the event of a flood.

 The Water Framework Directive [2000/60/EC] aims to protect surface, transitional, coastal and ground waters to protect and enhance the aquatic environment and ecosystems and promote sustainable used of water resources.

-A term used in the Water Framework Directive to describe discrete section of rivers, lakes, estuaries, the sea, groundwater and other bodies of water.
+A term used in the Water Framework Directive (see below) to describe discrete section of rivers, lakes, estuaries, the sea, groundwater and other bodies of water.